-Minnehaha a Contemporary Weaving and Tapestry by Aga Patacz of Canada
+Minnehaha a Contemporary Weaving and Tapestry by Aga Patacz of Canada ON HOLD

 Minihaha a Contemporary Weaving and Tapestry by Aga Patacz of Canada, the rectangular woven body pendant from a wooden rod, the warp threads visible above the main section of the weaving.
 The main section of the composition is made up of grey woven wool, worked in a flaring rectangular shape, with a pendant free-hanging tube woven in loose entwined knots to the left, and a double slash cut into the flat surface to the right.

 Minnehaha means "Curling Waterfall."
 Minnehaha was a Native American character in Henry Wadsworth Longfellow's 1855 epic poem The Song of Hiawatha.
 The Dakota Sioux used the word Minnehaha to describe most waterfalls.